How to Make Teal Paint? Teal is a cyan-green color and is one of the most popular and fashionable colors nowadays.

 It is a blueish-greenish hue where blue and green are the essential colors.

-But take note, the color blue should be more dominant than the green.
+But take note, the color blue should be more dominant than green to make teal paint.

 Teal color is not just all blue and green.
 It has components of yellow and white paint in it, too.